Explosive Diarrhea After Eating: 9 Causes Explained.

 Exaggerated gastrocolic reflex may be due to:

-From our experience, many people experience the phenomenon of frequent bowel movements (and sometimes explosive diarrhea) after meals.
+From our experience, many people experience frequent bowel movements (and sometimes explosive diarrhea) after meals.

-The majority of patients usually don’t match the criteria of irritable bowel syndrome. and the cause is usually the exaggerated gastrocolic reflex.
+Most patients usually don’t match the irritable bowel syndrome criteria.
+And the cause is usually the exaggerated gastrocolic reflex.

 But severe attacks of explosive diarrhea are not typical for the exaggerated gastrocolic reflex.
 Consult your doctor if you frequently experience explosive diarrhea after eating.